 - 1 tablespoon toasted cumin seeds

-- Combine the water and sour cream in a mixing bowl.
-Add the yeast, honey, egg and salt.
+- Combine 4 oz warm water and 3 oz sour cream in a mixing bowl.
+Add 2 ¼ teaspoons dry yeast, ¾ oz honey, 1 large egg and 1 teaspoon table salt.
 Mix on low speed to combine.

-- Add the cornmeal and 1 cup of flour and mix to form a thick batter.
+- Add 2 ½ oz cornmeal and 1 cup of flour and mix to form a thick batter.
 Switch to the dough hook if using a stand mixer.
 Add the remaining flour.
-Knead on medium-low speed until the dough is elastic, but still soft, about 10 minutes.
+Knead on medium-low speed until the dough is elastic, but still soft, about 5 minutes.
 The dough will cling to the hook and clear the sides of the bowl.
 If mixing by hand add flour until you can no longer stir with a spoon then turn the dough onto a floured surface and continue kneading.

 - Meanwhile, generously grease an 9"x 5" loaf pan with some of the reserved bacon fat.
 Line the pan with a strip of parchment paper then brush the paper with more bacon fat.
 Save the remaining bacon fat.

-- In a large bowl toss together the cheese, garlic, bacon bits and cumin seeds.
+- In a large bowl toss together 12 oz pepper jack cheese, 2 large garlic cloves (minced), 8 oz bacon (crumbled) and 1 tablespoon toasted cumin seeds.

 - Sprinkle the cheese filling evenly over the remaining dough.
 Use your hands to press the filling so it sticks to the dough.
 Use a pizza cutter or sharp knife to cut the dough along the 4" marks.
 You should now have one 4" x 8" strip and four 4"x 16" strips.
 Cut each 16" strip in half so you now have nine 4" x 8" strips.
 Cut each of those in half so you have a total of 18 4" x 4" squares.